Juan Carazo

 Carazo then went to Chile in 1992, losing a decision to Chilean fighter Bernardo Mendoza.
 He and his team stayed in Chile longer to protest the decision, and during their time there, they went to the house of a former South American champion and took monetary help and toys for him and his family.

 Carazo decided to retire after that, but in 1996, he tried a comeback in Ponce, Puerto Rico, losing by a knockout in five rounds to an unknown boxer, Angel Castellar, who was 2-5-2 coming into the fight.

 Carazo also lost to former world champion Jose Quirino, to Junior Jones by a close, ten round majority decision, and to Rafael del Valle.

 Carazo had a record of 25 wins and 9 losses, with 19 wins by knockout.

 Carazo is a member of the Caguas sports hall of fame.

 After boxing

 Carazo, who is an expert in geometry and trigonometry, took an electronics test and passed with a perfect score.
 He then joined a computer factory; and now works as a repairman for the Claro network in Puerto Rico.

 Personal life

-He is married to Ana Maria Carrion since 1983; the couple has two daughters and two grandsons.
+Carazo is married to Ana Maria Carrion since 1983; the couple has two daughters and two grandsons.